-The filter transmission has been measured using a Fourier Transform Spectrometer, at a temperature of 35 K. Only filters manufactured by READING company are plotted.
-The other filters still need to be measured accurately using the WCU.
+The filter transmission has been measured using a Fourier Transform Spectrometer, at a temperature of 35 K for filters manufactured by the company READING.
+Their absolute transmission curves are displayed in Fig. 18.
+The other filters, manufactured by OCLI, have also been measured using the WCU and wavelength scans with the monochromator.
+Note that for these filters, the presented transmissions are only relative, but normalized to 1, see Fig. 19.

-Figure 17: Transmission curves of VISIR imager filters.
+Figure 18: Transmission curves of VISIR imager filters, manufactured by READING.
 Overplotted (dashed) is the atmospheric transmission at low resolution.
+Note that the absolute transmission values are given, expressed in percent.

-Figure 17: - continued.
+Figure 18: - continued.